-The children will focus on the art of Georgia O'Keefe.
+Following our study of 'The Wave' by the artist Hokusai and the subsequent focus on watercolour work we will turn our attention to the art of Georgia O'Keefe.
 They will be encouraged to observe artwork closely and record all different types of strokes seen.
-They will try their own observational drawing using oil pastels, watercolours and charcoal and they will record from first hand observation.
+They will try their own observational drawing using oil pastels and paints and they will record from first hand observation.
 There will be the opportunity to draw plants and flowers using pencils and to be able to observe different viewpoints.
-They will have the opportunity to try observational drawing, using view-finder to zoom in and enlarge an image.
+They will have the opportunity to try observational drawing, using a view-finder to zoom in and enlarge an image to create their own Georgia O Keefe masterpiece.
+This will continue into Term 3.